A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: The Revolution

-One pitfall arising from the widespread use of Gibbs sampling was the tendency to specify models only through their conditional distributions, almost always without referring to the positivity conditions in Section \ref{sec:gib}.
-Unfortunately, it is possible to specify a perfectly legitimate-looking set of conditionals that do not correspond to any joint distribution, and the resulting Gibbs chain cannot converge. \cite{hobert:casella:1996} were able to document the conditions needed for a convergent Gibbs chain, and alerted the Gibbs community to this problem, which only arises when improper priors are used, but this is a frequent occurrence.
+One pitfall arising from the widespread use of Gibbs sampling was the tendency to specify models only through their conditional distributions, almost always without referring to the positivity conditions in Section~\ref{sec:gib}.
+Unfortunately, it is possible to specify a~perfectly legitimate-looking set of conditionals that do not correspond to any joint distribution, and the resulting Gibbs chain cannot converge.
+Hobert and Casella (\citeyear{hobertcasella1996}) were able to document the conditions needed for a convergent Gibbs chain, and alerted the Gibbs community to this problem, which only arises when improper priors are used, but this is a frequent occurrence.

-Much other work followed, and continues to grow today. \cite{geyer:thompson:1995} describe how to put a ``ladder" of chains together to have both ``hot" and ``cold" exploration, followed by Neal's \citeyear{neal:1996} introduction of tempering; \cite{athreya:doss:sethuraman:1996} gave more easily verifiable conditions for convergence; \cite{meng:vandyk:1999} and \cite{liu:wu:1999} developed the theory of parameter expansion in the Data Augmentation algorithm, leading to construction of chains with faster convergence, and to the work of \cite{hobert:marchev:2008}, who give precise constructions and theorems to show how parameter expansion can uniformly improve over the original chain.
+Much other work followed, and continues to grow today.
+Geyer and Thompson (\citeyear{geyerthompson1995}) describe how to put a ``ladder'' of chains together to have both ``hot'' and ``cold'' exploration, followed by Neal's \citeyear{neal1996} introduction of tempering; Athreya, Doss and Sethuraman (\citeyear{athreyadosssethuraman1996}) gave more easily verifiable conditions for convergence; Meng and van Dyk (\citeyear{mengvandyk1999}) and Liu and Wu (\citeyear{liuwu1999}) developed the theory of parameter expansion in the Data Augmentation algorithm, leading to construction of chains with faster convergence, and to the work of Hobert and Marchev (\citeyear{hobertmarchev2008}), who give precise constructions and theorems to show how parameter expansion can uniformly improve over the original chain.